testinggospels/camouflage/docs/getting-started.md

-  -s, --secure           - include https server is required -k, --key              - server.key file if -s/--secure is set to true -c, --cert             - server.key file if -s/--secure is set to true
+  -s, --secure           - include https server is required -k, --key              - server.key file if -s/--secure is set to true -c, --cert             - server.key file if -s/--secure is set to true -n, --cpus             - number of CPUs you want Camouflage to utilize
 ```

 ## Create your first mock